Mr-Aristo/Mr-Aristo/README.md

 # Hi 👋 I'm Emre and I'm a backend developer.

 - 🔭 I’m currently working on C# .Net Core API's with Angular and Database optimization
-- 🌱 I’m currently learning pythom and UI design
+- 🌱 I’m currently learning python and UI design

 <!--
 **Mr-Aristo/Mr-Aristo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.